 - The Bridge Restaurant at the Newgrange Hotel

 - Balreask Bar and Restaurant

 - Hugo’s Restaurant at the Ardboyne Hotel

-To get in a last bit of fresh air before bed why not take some time to enjoy a section of the beautiful Boyne Ramparts Walk.
-Stretching for 8km to Stackallen (16km return trip), with interpretative panels along the route, the entire walk could also be enjoyed during an afternoon or morning in Navan- bring a picnic and make a day of it!
+If you're eager to get in a last bit of fresh air before bed, why not take some time to enjoy a section of the beautiful Boyne Ramparts Walk.
+Stretching for 8km to Stackallen (16km return trip), with interpretative panels along the route.
+The entire walk could also be enjoyed during an afternoon or morning in Navan- bring a picnic and make a day of it!

 Plan your visit to Trim, Navan and surrounding areas here.